mgorav/kafka-ksql/README.md

 ## Run the class EmbeddedKsqlQuerying

-This is create a stream orders
+This will create a stream orders